robert-mccarthy-ca/modern-druid/README.md

 *   **Design:** A permanent, in-ground network of PVC or HDPE mains and laterals, buried below the local frost line.
 Risers with impact-resistant sprinkler heads are spaced for full coverage (head-to-head).
 *   **Zoning:** The farm is divided into sectors (e.g., coppice alleys, tree rows, wildlife corridors) that can be watered independently based on need.
-*   **Water Source & Storage:** Fed from a combination of on-site ponds (capturing runoff), wells, and, as a key R&D goal, integrated Atmospheric Water Generation (AWG) systems to achieve water independence from unpredictable precipitation.
+*   **Water Source & Storage:** Fed from a combination of on-site ponds (capturing runoff), wells, and, as a key R&D goal, integrated Atmospheric Water Generation (AWG) systems to achieve sustainable water independence from unpredictable precipitation.

 #### **Multi-Functional Operational Modes**

 1.  **Base Irrigation:**
-    *   **Schedule:** 1-2 mm/day applied during early morning hours to minimize evaporation on days that have received no precipitation.
+    *   **Schedule:** 1-2 mm/day applied during early morning hours to minimize evaporation, used during dry periods or when there's no more storage.
     *   **Goal:** Maintain consistent soil moisture to prevent drought stress and maximize biomass growth, without overwatering.
+Buffer the system from extreme drought.

 2.  **Foliar Input Delivery:**
     *   **Process:** Liquid natural farming inputs (IMO, FPJ, OHN, BRV, sea salt, quench water) are injected directly into the irrigation system via a proportional dosing pump.
 Delivered in early evening to prevent UV killing the microbes before they have a chance to get into the plants and soil.